Susanne Langer: Education

-Her early education included attendance at Veltin School for Girls, a private school as well as being tutored from home.
+Her early education included attendance at Veltin School for Girls, a private school, as well as being tutored from home.
 In 1916, Langer enrolled at Radcliffe College.
-She earned a bachelor's degree in 1920 and continued with graduate studies in philosophy at Harvard, where she received a master's diploma in 1924 and a doctorate in 1926.
-She was a tutor in philosophy at Radcliffe from 1927 to 1942.
+She earned a bachelor's degree in 1920 and continued with graduate studies in philosophy at Harvard, where she received a master's degree in 1924 and a doctorate in 1926.
+She returned to Radcliffe as a tutor in philosophy from 1927 to 1942.
 She lectured in philosophy for one year at the University of Delaware and for five years at Columbia University (1945–1950).
 From 1954 to 1962, she taught at Connecticut College.
 She also taught philosophy at the University of Michigan, New York University, Northwestern University, Ohio University, Smith College, Vassar College, the University of Washington, and Wellesley College.

 Philosophy

-Susanne Langer's unexplored thesis revolving around the connection of consciousness and aesthetics as well as her unusual use of language in her writing ultimately caused her to be scrutinized by her fellow scholars.
-However, it led her to further explore the complexity and nature of human consciousness.
+Susanne Langer brought to the fore previously unexplored ideas about the connection of consciousness and aesthetics in striking prose, bringing her serious scholarly attention and respect that allowed her to forge a career as an academic philosopher in the wake of her divorce and the pressures it put on her.
+As her work progressed, she was drawn to further and deeper exploration of the complexity and nature of human consciousness across times and cultures.

 Langer's philosophy explored the continuous process of meaning-making in the human mind through the power of "seeing" one thing in terms of another.
-Langer's first major work, Philosophy in a New Key, put forth the notion that has become commonplace today: that there is a basic and pervasive human need to symbolize, to invent meanings, and to invest meanings in one's world.
+Langer's first major work, Philosophy in a New Key, put forth a notion that has become commonplace today: there is a basic and pervasive human need to symbolize, to invent meanings, and to invest meanings in one's world.

 Beginning with a critique of positivism, Langer's work is a study of human thought progressing from semantic theory through philosophy of music, sketching a theory for all the arts.
 For Langer, the human mind "is constantly carrying on a process of symbolic transformation of the experiential data that come to it", causing it to be "a veritable fountain of more or less spontaneous ideas".

-Susanne Langer's distinction between discursive versus presentational symbols is one of her better known concepts.
-Discursive symbolization arranges elements (not necessarily words) with stable and context invariant meanings into a new meaning.
+Langer's distinction between discursive and presentational symbols is one of her better-known concepts.
+Discursive symbolization arranges elements (not necessarily words) with stable and context-invariant meanings into a new meaning.
 Presentation symbolization operates independently of elements with fixed and stable meanings.
-The presentation cannot be comprehended by progressively building up an understanding of its parts in isolation.
-It must be understood as a whole.
+The presentation cannot be understood by building up an understanding of its parts in isolation but must be understood as a whole.
 For example, an element used in one painting may be used to articulate an entirely different meaning in another.
 The same principle applies to a note in a musical arrangement—such elements independently have no fixed meaning except in the context of their entire presentation.
 Langer's analysis of this internal contextualization within a work of art led her to claim it was "nonsense" to think "form could be abstracted logically" from content.